 A drought has increased the needs of already struggling families in Ethiopia.
-But for sponsored children, like 9-year-old Blen Ashenati, food scarcity in the region has not had devastating effects.
-That’s because the local church partners who run Compassion’s program in Ethiopia recognized the need and are responding by supplying extra food to families like Blen’s.
+But for Compassion-assisted children like nine-year-old Blen, food scarcity in the region has not had devastating effects.
+The local church partners who run Compassion’s program in Ethiopia recognized the need and are responding by supplying extra food to families like Blen’s.

-- 6 million children are at risk of hunger, disease and lack of water because of the recent drought.
+- Six million children are at risk of hunger, disease and lack of water because of the recent drought.

-- 80% of Ethiopia’s agricultural yield depends on the main rainy season, June through September.
+- Eighty per cent of Ethiopia’s agricultural yield depends on the main rainy season, June through September.

-- 2 million Ethiopians are in need of urgent food assistance.
+- Two million Ethiopians are in need of urgent food assistance.

-- 85% of the country’s workforce depends on the main rainy season.
+- Eighty-five per cent of the country’s workforce depends on the main rainy season.

 Source: July 2016 UNICEF report on El Niño in Ethiopia

 Most people in Blen’s community work as day labourers.
 The average family income is $25 a month.
 After Blen’s young parents divorced, they left her to be raised by her grandparents.
 Blen lives in a small home with her grandmother, who stays home to raise her, and grandfather, a farmer who doesn’t earn enough money to meet the family’s needs.
 Now, a drought in the valley has increased the needs of Blen’s family and many others.